mcanvil

 Almost every “enchanting table translator” online outputs a string of Unicode look-alike characters so you can copy-paste it.
 The problem: there is no real Unicode for the Standard Galactic Alphabet, so those sites reuse unrelated symbols that only vaguely resemble the game font.
 The Minecraft Wiki and dCode both call the common Unicode version “a very bad adaptation… the characters are not the correct ones”.

 mcanvil takes a different route.
-We extract the glyphs straight from Minecraft’s own font texture (ascii_sga.png, via the open-source misode/mcmeta mirror of Mojang’s assets, version 26.2) and redraw those exact pixels.
-So what you see and download is the letter shape the game actually renders — not an approximation.
-The trade-off is that pixel-perfect glyphs can’t be copied as plain text, which is why we give you a PNG (transparent) or SVG download instead.
+Our build process verifies a minimal A–Z bitmap set against Minecraft’s ascii_sga.png font texture, obtained through the open-source misode/mcmeta mirror of Mojang’s published game data, version 26.2.
+The site retains only the 26 necessary 8×8 monochrome glyph grids—not the complete source texture—and renders them programmatically.
+So what you see is the letter shape the game actually renders, not an unrelated Unicode approximation.
+The trade-off is that these bitmap glyphs can’t be copied as plain text, which is why we give you a PNG (transparent) or SVG export of the text you create.
+See the asset-use disclosure.

 The full A–Z alphabet